grlwholifts/sanshay.github.io/about.md

 permalink: /about/
 ---

-## Shobhit Singh
+## Dunken Master

-I try to learn things.
+An IoT enthusiast.
+I am also into RC building for example custom drones and planes.